whalebone/wb-docs/en/security_policies.rst

 The step-by-step video guide with deeper explanation of security policy tuning is `here. <https://docs.whalebone.io/en/latest/video_guides.html#security-policies>`_

 To control Whalebone's security filtering you need to configure it's security policies.
-When you install Whalebone, it comes with a Default policy which is set to include all threat types and sets the tresholds to the value of 80/50.
+When you install Whalebone, it comes with a **Default** policy which is set to include all threat types and sets the tresholds to the value of **80/50**.
 This policy will also be automatically applied to every newly installed resolver.
 In any policy there are several options to be configured:

 Malicious filtering tresholds